The front no-zone is in front of the truck and should be avoided for two reasons:

 Due to their sheer size and weight, trucks need much more space and time than cars to carry out maneuvers such as braking/stopping, turning, or speeding up.
 If you avoid driving erratically around trucks and give them plenty of time and space to maneuver safely, you'll keep yourself and your passengers safe.

 The following clip shows the dangers of improper merging in front of a truck.
-In the forward roadway view, you'll notice a car in the far right lane signaling to merge onto the interstate.
-Clearly, this driver doesn’t want to be stuck in his current position so, rather than waiting for the truck to pass, he recklessly cuts across the path of the truck to the far left lane.
-The truck driver has to slam on his brakes to avoid colliding with the car.
+In the forward roadway view, you'll notice a car in the far-right lane signaling to merge onto the interstate.
+Rather than waiting for the truck to pass, the driver recklessly cuts across the path of the truck to the far-left lane.
+The truck driver must slam on his brakes to avoid colliding with the car.